dakehero/supercomputing/README.md

-# Superconputing course: lecture slides and labs
+# Supercomputing course: lecture slides and labs

 ## Table of contents